Speech and language therapy

 Cancer (mouth or throat)

 Treating cancer of the throat or mouth may involve surgery and/or radiotherapy.
-All of this (and the cancer itself) can disrupt the way the muscles and tissues in this area work.
-Understandably this often leads to speech problems.
+All of this (and cancer itself) can disrupt the way the muscles and tissues in this area work.
+Speech and language therapists can support patients in their recovery to help improve any speaking or swallowing difficulties this may cause.

 Those born with a cleft palate can develop both speech and swallowing problems.
-Surgery is normally carried out to correct the problem, however speech and language therapy can help patients improve.
+Surgery is normally carried out to correct the problem, however, speech and language therapy can help patients recover and improve.

 Not being able to hear well can make talking difficult.
 Problems range from being unable to say certain words to being unable to understand language at all.
-Young people with hearing problems can especially benefit from speech therapy as it helps them develop language skills better.
+Young people with hearing problems can especially benefit from speech therapy as it can help them develop language skills better.

 Conditions such as dementia and Parkinson's may result in unsteady speech.
-This can lead to failed communication between the sufferer and their carers.
-For advanced cases, swallowing problems can also develop making feeding difficult.
+In some cases, swallowing problems can also develop making feeding difficult.
+When this happens, a speech and language therapist can provide support.

-The effects of stroke can cause speech and language difficulties.
-This occurs when the part of the brain responsible for language is damaged by the stroke.
-Swallowing and feeding problems may also occur.
+The effects of a stroke can cause speech and language difficulties.
+This can happen when the part of the brain responsible for language is damaged by the stroke.
+Swallowing and feeding problems may also happen as a result.
 This happens when the muscles surrounding the mouth and throat are damaged by the stroke.

 The hope is that through the treatment provided within speech therapy, people with the conditions described above become better able to communicate.
-In turn, this helps to improve social skills and boost both self-esteem and independence.
+This then helps to improve social skills and boost both self-esteem and independence.

 The benefits and results of speech therapy will however be dependent on a number of factors, including the severity of the condition.
 To understand whether or not speech and language therapy would benefit you, it is best to talk to your doctor or a speech and language therapist.